mxenabled/web-widget-sdk/README.md

   member.
 Optionally used with `currentMemberGuid`.
 This option should be used sparingly.
 The best practice is to use `currentMemberGuid` and let the widget resolve the issue.
-- `waitForFullAggregation`: Loads Connect, but forces the widget to wait until any aggregation-type process is complete in order to fire a member connected postMessage.
-This allows clients to have transactional data by the time the widget is closed.

 ```js
 const options = {